term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### INSTALL RASPBERRY Pi OS (Headless Setup)

-<strong>1.
-Download and Install the Raspberry Pi Imager</strong>
+**1. Download and Install the Raspberry Pi Imager**

 - Get the official [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.dmg)  and install Raspberry Pi OS Lite (64-bit), based on Debian Bookworm.

-<strong>2.
-Enable SSH and Configure Network</strong>
+**2. Enable SSH and Configure Network**

 - We recommend a headless setup, meaning you won't need an external monitor, mouse, or keyboard.
 Instead, you can complete the entire setup from your computer.
 - The advantage of a headless setup is that it skips the Welcome Wizard and allows you to remotely access the Raspberry Pi immediately after the first boot.
 - To achieve this, make sure to set up the username, password, and network configuration through the OS customization settings in Raspberry Pi Imager.
-For this tutorial we use <strong>Username: term7</strong> as username.
+For this tutorial we use **Username: term7** as username.
 If you choose a different username, make sure to replace it accordingly whenever it appears in this tutorial.
 - If you're unfamiliar with setting up a Raspberry Pi for the first time, follow our detailed headless installation guide: [Headless Raspberry Pi OS Setup Guide](https://term7.info/intro-raspberry-pi/#PI-IMAGER)

-<strong>3.
-Update Your System</strong>
+**3. Update Your System**

 - After installation, update your Raspberry Pi OS as described in the tutorial linked above.
 There’s no need to follow additional steps from that guide.<br>

-<strong>4.
-Additional Tweaks</strong>
+**4. Additional Tweaks**

 However, if you're interested, you might want to check out: [Z-Ram Tweaks](https://term7.info/intro-raspberry-pi/#Z-RAM): These optimizations can improve system performance, especially on low-memory setups.<br>
 [MOTD Tweaks](https://term7.info/intro-raspberry-pi/#MOTD): Customizing the Message of the Day (MOTD) can enhance your login experience with useful system info.
 Both tweaks are optional but can be beneficial.<br>